BasirAkbar/2D-lead-halide-perovskite-solar-cell-/README.md

 To Run the Code:
 Doing Predictions on Test Labels

-Load the pre-trained model using appropriate libraries.
+ 1) Load the pre-trained model using appropriate libraries.
-Load the given training labels and testing labels.
+  2)Load the given training labels and testing labels.
-You can prediction on the trained model
+  3)You can prediction on the trained model